dnanexus/dxfuse/README.md

 ## Mac OS (OSX)

 For OSX you will need to install [OSXFUSE](http://osxfuse.github.com/).
-Note that Your Milage May Vary (YMMV) on this platform, we are focused on Linux currently.
+Note that Your Milage May Vary (YMMV) on this platform, we are mostly focused on Linux.

 # Common problems